What are Swirl Flaps?

 On all other models including the V6 TDI's we still strongly recommend removing the swirl flaps to prevent failures like the above.

 Not all models have a 'swirl flap free' bolt on replacement manifold available, so manually removing the swirl flaps from the stock intake manifold is the only way to get rid of them.
-This usually can be done with as little as a single bolt to blank off the remaining holes.
+We have kits listed below for those.

 We also list Swirl Flap Delete Kits for the 4 & 6 Cylinder M47 & M57 BMW Engines